On Ebola front line, first glimpse of end to epidemic

 "People were attributing the deaths to witchcraft, that's why people died," Mansaray said, sitting on a bench beneath a mango tree.
 Calling himself an "Ebola Evangelist", he goes from house to house trying to educate locals about the disease.

-In a sign of change, John Thorpe residents are starting to hand over the sick to a new center built by charity Oxfam.
+In a sign of change, John Thorpe residents are starting to hand over the sick to a new centre built by charity Oxfam.

 CULTURAL VALUES